• <xmp id="1ykh9"><source id="1ykh9"><mark id="1ykh9"></mark></source></xmp>

 Release date:2023-08-31 05:57 Export PDF Favorites Scan

-• Current status and future perspectives of left ventricular assist devices
+• Application status and development of left ventricular assist devices in ischemic heart failure patients

 Release date:2024-11-27 02:45 Export PDF Favorites Scan